wjallen/pssp-api/README.md

 ### Tag Release

-A Github - Dockerhub integration is set up so that every time a new release is tagged in the git repo, the three docker containers will automatically re-build and tag themselves with the same release tag (even if there are no changes to the dockerfiles or source code).
+A Github - Dockerhub integration is set up so that every time a new release is tagged in the git repo, the API and worker containers will automatically re-build and tag themselves with the same release tag (even if there are no changes to the dockerfiles or source code).
 To tag a release, follow these general steps: